rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

         ![Fields in the New Function blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image144.png "New Function blade")

-8. Expand the View files area on the right of the code window, and click **Upload**.
+8. Expand the View files area on the right of the code window, and click **Upload**

     ![In the View files section, Upload is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image145.png "View files section")![In the View files section, the Upload link is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image146.png "View files section")